Lower cost, less controversy: Business case builds for energy efficiency

 Better yet, it is often a politically palatable way of achieving that goal, they said.

-Even the U.S. Department of Energy, under climate skeptic President Donald Trump, notes on its website that “energy efficiency is one of the easiest and most cost-effective ways to combat climate change”.
+Even the U.S. Department of Energy, under climate sceptic President Donald Trump, notes on its website that “energy efficiency is one of the easiest and most cost-effective ways to combat climate change”.

 It also can “clean the air we breathe, improve the competitiveness of our businesses and reduce energy costs for consumers”, it said.